84th Entry Members’ memorabilia

 RAFLAA 84th Entry Box

 When RAF Locking was preparing to close down it gave the contents of the entry box it kept for each entry to the RAFLAA.
 All the boxes were looked after by an ex-apprentice custodian for some years but the day came when he needed his loft for other purposes.
 At this point the RAFLAA asked its membership for volunteers to look after the boxes.
 Tony Mooney volunteered and has been the custodian of the 84th Entry box since September 1999.
-Tiny Kuhle, Chairman of the RAFLAA, said to him on 18 July 2018 that they had no guidance on what to do with the various entry boxes and he could dispose of them as he saw fit.
+Tiny Kuhle, Chairman of the RAFLAA, said to him on 18 July 2018 that they had no guidance on what to do with the various entry boxes and Tony could dispose of his as he saw fit.

 Locking Apprentice Memorabilia

 This photo appeared in the February 2004 edition of the RAFLAA Newsletter with the caption:

 The Display Cabinet is now installed in the RAFA Club at Weston Super Mare.
 All donations or loans of Apprentice Memorabilia would be appreciated.

 In early 2017 some or all these items were transferred to The Helicopter Museum, also in Weston super Mare, to be housed in the newly refurbished Control Tower.
 The Helicopter Museum has kindly supplied the following list of the items it received:

 Tony Mooney visited The Helicopter Museum on 18 July 2018 and viewed the RAF Locking Display in the Aviation Room next to the Control Tower.
 There is a good display of the Station and its association with Weston-super-Mare together with much information and memorabilia about Apprentices including some, if not all, of the items listed above.
 Tony took some photos of the displays which can be seen here.